scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 a twitter user, I got Lou Malnati's and tried some Chicago deep dish.
 Which was really tasty.

+### Day 311

+No soylent today, breakfast was two bottles of OJ, one of apple juice, a muffin and a croissant.
+Then for lunch I had salad, potatoes, carrots, beats, white fish and pork.
+Dinner was a bacon burger at a local tavern and two glasses of tasty Hefeweizen.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/